VDuchauffour/fastgithub/README.md

 #### Available recipes

-- `AutoCreatePullRequest`: create a PR when a new branch is pushed.
+- `AutoCreatePullRequest` create a PR when a new branch is pushed.
-- `LabelsFromCommits`: add label to a PR using commit messages (a default config is provided).
+- `LabelsFromCommits` add label to a PR using commit messages (a default config is provided).

 GitHub recipes can be imported from `fastgithub.recipes.github`.